ChrisCummins/msc-thesis/docs/Log.md

   results will answer it, and *hand drawn* visualisations.
 The is to show interesting visualisations of the data, not repetitive, same-y charts.

+## Tuesday 7th

+ML jobs key:

+* **xval**: Cross-validation using both synthetic and real data.
+* **synthetic_real**: Train on synthetic data, test using real data.
+* **arch**: Leave-one-out validation across architectures.
+* **xval_real**: Cross-validation using only real data.

+TODO: Rename existing ML jobs to match key above.

+Regression is taking way too long (around .5 second per test instance).
+Is this because of the large number of features?
+It'd be worth checking.